Kobazzie: 1989–2020: Early life, career beginnings, and music releases

+2021–present: "Everyday", Orange SA concert, and government appointment

 On September 24, 2021, Kobazzie released the Stonebwoy-assisted single "Everyday".
 He chose to collaborate with Stonebwoy because he wanted to blend afrobeats with dancehall, and believes the singer has a "different vibe of music".
 After winning an award at the Liberia People's Choice Awards in 2019, he was told he could collaborate with any African artist and video producer of his choice.
 "Everyday" and its accompanying music video were originally slated for release in the final week of August 2021.
 In May 2022, Kobazzie performed at four musical concerts held across Nimba, Margibi, Grand Bassa, and Montserrado counties.
 The concerts commemorated the fifth anniversary of Orange S.A.'s arrival in Liberia, and featured additional performances from MC Caro, Stunna, and Kpanto, among others.

+In March 2026, Kobazzie was appointed Liberia's entertainment ambassador by President Joseph Boakai.

 Humanatarian work and criticism of a charity foundation

 Kobazzie spoke out against rape and gender-based violence issues, and was among a panel of speakers advocating for youth empowerment at the United Nations Symposium in New York.
 He released the anti-rape song "Say No to Rape", and worked with Stunna and Cralorboi CIC to release the politically inspired track "Say No to Election Violence".
 Kobazzie urged the Liberian government to prosecute Katie Meyler, the founder of the More Than Me charity organization.
 He accused her of covering up the sexual abuse scandal at the organization and said her actions were "inhumane and neglectful".